shrikant-ror/TempJava/README.md

 If you declare the outer class as static, it will not allow to compile giving : Illegal modifier for the class classname; only public, abstract & final are permitted

+## what modifiers are used with top-level class

+top-level class with public, abstract, and final modifiers.
+Top-level classes can only have public, abstract, and final modifiers, and it is also possible to not define any class modifiers at all.
+This is called default/package accessibility

 ## What happens when a main method is declared as private?
 When a method is declared as private, the program compiles properly but it will give runtime error. **Main method not public**